suvam0451/dhaaga/README.md

 - 🖼️ Instagram mode for art/photography/blog profiles
 - 📰 Aesthetic™ timelines
 - 💬 Ergonomic post/reply composer
-- 🏕️ Powerful offline capabilities¹
+- 🏕️ Powerful offline capabilities
 - 🦉 Dark mode by default
 - 👌 Out of the box one-handed mode support
-- 🥳 Fun, Free (💰)² and FOSS
+- 🥳 Fun, Free (💰) and FOSS

-> ¹ Coming soon™<br/>
-> ² Tips welcome 😉

 > [!TIP]
-> This app might not support certain features from your platform.</br>
+>
+> This app only implements a subset of server features.</br>
-> They are added on a **fun-first** basis.
-Feel free to request!
+> Feel free to request anything you need!

 ## 💁 About

 Dhaaga is an indie side project I’ve been working on.

-It lets you use and connect with your friends from various platforms using a single app!
-It also adds many useful features, tweaks and QoL improvements to make your SNS experience more fun 🥳 and pleasant ☕
+It lets you connect with your friends from various platforms using a single app!
+It also boasts many useful features, tweaks and QoL improvements to make your SNS experience cozy ☕ and fun 🥳

 I'd love to hear about your experience with the app!
-Come say hi~ 🤗
+Come say hi anytime~ 🤗

 [Bluesky](https://bsky.app/profile/suvam.io) |
 [Mastodon](https://mastodon.social/@suvam) |